-This day trip odyssey begins with the Anasazi Heritage Center, (970)882-5600 or email@example.com ) the sourthwest’s state-of-the-art museum.
+This day trip odyssey begins with the Canyon of the Ancients Visitor Center and Museum, the southwest’s state-of-the-art museum.
 It is a large research and artifact storage facility for the study and interpretation of the Anasazi culture.
-This is a “must see” for Mesa Verde Country visitors.
+This is a “must see” for Mesa Verde country visitors.
 Continuing west on Hwy 484, turn North on Hwy 491 to the South edge of Dove Creek, then East to the Dolores Canyon Overlook, eleven miles to the Northeast.
 The spectacular views of the winding Dolores River Canyon and the mountain ranges of Southwest Colorado and Southeast Utah surprise the visitor with their beauty.
 This is the Grand Canyon of Colorado!
 It is a 1/2 mile deep, red-walled canyon with the Dolores River far below, winding its way north to the Colorado River.

 (6) McPhee Lake

 McPhee, the second largest body of water in Colorado, offers all the pleasures of excellent fishing, boating, water skiing, camping, hiking and relaxing.
 There are fisherman access points, boat ramps, picnic and camping and recreation areas all around the lake.
 McPhee is just a few minutes from Mancos and offers a quick getaway anytime of the day.
-What a wonderful way to experience a Colorado sunset.
 The lake overlook offers you a 360 panorama of four states and several mountain ranges.